SrGaabriel/soma/docs/UNDERSTAND.md

 # Where Soma Comes In

-Everything above: linear logic, interaction nets, interaction combinators, interaction calculus—is beautiful theory.
-But theory doesn't ship products, you can't tell a company "just rewrite your codebase in interaction combinators bro trust me".
-The gap between theoretical elegance and practical programming has kept these ideas confined to academic papers for decades.

-Soma bridges that gap.
+Soma bridges the gap between the theoretical elegance of interaction nets and practical programming needs.
+It leverages the principles of interaction combinators and interaction calculus to create a language that is both expressive and efficient.
+It reads like a Haskell but runs/has potential to run as fast as equivalent C code, with no garbage collector and automatic parallelism.

 ## A Language You Can Actually Use

-Soma is a statically-typed, pure functional language with Hindley-Milner type inference.
+Soma is a statically typed, pure functional programming language with Hindley-Milner type inference.
 If you've used Haskell, OCaml, or even TypeScript with strict settings, you'll feel at home.
-You write normal functional code: pattern matching, higher-order functions, algebraic data types—and the compiler handles everything else.
+Even if you haven't, the learning curve is not very steep.
+You write normal functional code: pattern matching, higher-order functions, algebraic data types. and the compiler handles everything else.

 The key insight is that *you never see the interaction nets*.
 You don't write DUP nodes or think about superpositions.
 The compiler analyzes your code, infers where values need to be duplicated or erased, and generates the optimal interaction net representation automatically.
 It's the difference between writing assembly and writing Python.
 Except here, you get Python's expressiveness with assembly's performance.